bakirillov/exocat/README.md

 `edit -c CARD_ID` - edit a card with given ID;
 `view -c CARD_ID` - view a card with given ID;
 `random` - edit a random card;
+Encasing a [[word]] in square bracket would make the Exocat to create a new card with this word as a title

 ### Card queries
 `query -r REGEX -s SECTION` - find a set of cards that match given regex in a given section.